 Make a gift by mail:

+Click here for the gift form.
 To make a gift by mail, please print the gift form, complete and mail it with your check made payable to the:

 University of Wisconsin Foundation / Department of Neurological Surgery